fingerskier/manthra/README.md

 better focus does not mean seeing less but seeing less irrelevant things.
+  M.Currier

+never come lightly to the empty page
+  Stephen King

+We don’t see things as they are; we see them as we are.
+  Anaïs Nin

 One should never forget that by actually perfecting one piece one gains and learns more than by starting or half-finishing a dozen.